Hekkfern/Cpp-For-Everyone/source/annex01/coding-good-practices.rst

 Always parenthesize the conditional part of the conditional operator (``?:``), and consider parenthesizing the whole thing as well.

 Only use the conditional operator (``?:``) for simple conditionals where you use the result and where it enhances readability.

+Don't add unnecessary == or != to conditions.
+It makes them harder to read without offering any additional value.

+Avoid using operator== and operator!= with floating point operands.

+When mixing logical AND and logical OR in a single expression, explicitly parenthesize each operation to ensure they evaluate how you intend.